-The Jewish population in Europe, estimated at 1,372,400 in 2016, is increasingly concentrated in the western part of the continent and within the European Union (EU).
-The EU, comprising 28 countries prior to the secession vote of the UK in June 2016, had an estimated total of 1,084,700 Jews in 2016 (79 % of the continent's total).
+The Jewish population in Europe, estimated at 1,359,100 in 2017, is increasingly concentrated in the western part of the continent and within the European Union (EU).
+The EU, comprising 28 countries prior to the secession vote of the UK in June 2016, had an estimated total of 1,078,700 Jews in 2017 (79.4% of the continent's total).
 The momentous political transformations since the fall of the Berlin Wall and the end of the Soviet Union brought about significant changes in the structure of Jewish communities in Europe.
-Some revitalization of Jewish community life occurred through immigration from the FSU.
-But more recently, economic recession and rising perceptions of antisemitism across the continent have brought about growing Jewish dissatisfaction and emigration (Staetsky et al. 2013; European Union FRA 2013).
-Total emigration from the EU to Israel reached 8,092 in 2014 and 8,406 in 2015.
-In spite of the ongoing unifying project and process, Europe is much more politically fragmented than the US, making it more difficult to create a homogeneous database.
+Some revitalization of Jewish community life in the western countries occurred through immigration from the FSU.
+But more recently, economic recession and rising perceptions of antisemitism across the continent have brought about growing Jewish dissatisfaction and emigration (DellaPergola 2017b; Staetsky 2017; Staetsky et al. 2013; European Union Fundamental Rights Agency-FRA 2013).
+Total emigration from the EU to Israel reached 8,406 in 2015 and diminished to 5,570 in 2016.
+In spite of the ongoing unifying project and process, Europe is much more politically fragmented than the US, making it more difficult to create a homogeneous Jewish population database.
 Nevertheless, several studies have attempted to create such analytic frames of reference (Graham 2004; Kovacs and Barna 2010; DellaPergola 1993, 2010b; Staetsky et al. 2013).
 The EU's growing format symbolized an important historical landmark, now put under new scrutiny after the 2016 Brexit.
-Disagreement about the possible inclusion of Turkey, with its large Muslim population and its mostly Middle Eastern location, reflect the persisting dilemma in the definition of Europe's own cultural and geopolitical boundaries.
-The former Soviet republics in Europe comprised 249,400 Jews (18 % of the continental total).
+Disagreement about the possible inclusion of Turkey, with its large Muslim population and its mostly Middle Eastern location, reflect the unsolved dilemma in the definition of Europe's own cultural identity and geopolitical boundaries.
+The former Soviet republics in Europe comprised 242,400 Jews (17.8% of the continental total).
 The FSU is the area where in absolute numbers Jewish population has diminished the most during the past 25 years (Tolts 2008, 2014, 2015; Konstantinov 2007).
 Jewish population decrease continued, reflecting emigration, an overwhelming excess of Jewish deaths over Jewish births, high intermarriage rates, and low rates of Jewish identification among the children of intermarriages.
-The ongoing process of demographic decrease was alleviated to some extent by the revival of Jewish educational, cultural, and religious activities supported by American and Israeli Jewish organizations (Gitelman 2003).
-Nevertheless, total migration to Israel from the FSU steadily continued with 11,629 in 2014 and 14,787 in 2015.
-Our 2016 assessment of the total core Jewish population for the 15 FSU republics was 277,100, of whom 259,100 are in Europe (including the three Baltic republics already accounted for in the EU) and 18,000 are in Asia.
-Almost as many non-Jewish household members created an enlarged Jewish population nearly twice as large as the core (Tolts 2006, 2007, 2011).
+The ongoing process of demographic decrease is being alleviated to some extent by the revival of Jewish educational, cultural, and religious activities supported by American and Israeli Jewish organizations (Gitelman 2003).
+Nevertheless, total migration to Israel from the FSU steadily continued with 14,687 in 2015 and 14,471 in 2016.
+Our 2017 assessment of the total core Jewish population for the 15 FSU republics was 268,500, of whom 251,800 are in Europe (including the three Baltic republics already accounted for in the EU) and 16,700 are in Asia.
+Almost as many non-Jewish household members created an enlarged Jewish population nearly twice as large as the core (Tolts 2006, 2007, 2011, 2015).
 A similar number of further eligible persons would probably lead to a Law of Return population approaching 900,000 for the whole of the FSU.
-All other European countries not part of the EU or the FSU combined comprised 38,300 Jews (3 %).
+All other European countries not part of the EU or the FSU, including Turkey, combined comprised 38,000 Jews (2.8% of the European total).

-The Jewish presence in Asia is mostly affected by trends in Israel which accounts for more than 99 % of the continental total.
+The Jewish presence in Asia is mostly affected by trends in Israel which accounts for more than 99% of the continental total.
 The former republics of the FSU in Asia and the aggregate of the other countries in Asia account each for less than one-half of one percent of the total.
-Clearly, the fast economic development in Southeast Asian countries like Japan, Korea and especially China, is attracting Jewish professionals, businesspeople and technicians.
+Clearly, the fast economic development in Southeast Asian countries like Japan, South Korea, Singapore, and especially China, is attracting Jewish professionals, businesspeople, and technicians.
 The numbers are still small but growing.